- bladder cancer neoadjuvant treatment and organ preservation

 - intensity modulated, image guided and adaptive radiotherapy

-Professor Huddart has both a private and an NHS practice at The Royal Marsden.
+Professor Huddart has both a Private and an NHS practice at The Royal Marsden.
 He joined The Royal Marsden as a Registrar in 1989 and was appointed Senior Lecturer and Honorary Consultant in Clinical Oncology at The Royal Marsden and The Institute of Cancer Research in 1995.
-He was made Reader in Urological Oncology in 2007.
+He was made Reader in Urological Oncology in 2007 and Professor of Urological Cancer in 2015.
 He specialises in testicular, bladder and prostate cancer.

 He has a major research interest in improving the management of bladder cancer, particularly to improve conservative treatment in patients with muscle invasive bladder cancer.
 A major focus of his current work is the technical development of radiotherapy, including research on intensity-modulated and image-guided radiotherapy and the application of new imaging techniques.
 This is alongside work in selecting patients for conservative treatment, use of neoadjuvant and concomitant therapies.